sujith-eag/vu-library/docs/java/java_core/03_Control_Statements/03_for_while_loops.md

 	ignore = (char) System.in.read();
 } while(ignore != '\n');
 ```

-console input is line buffered—you have to press ENTER before characters are
-sent.
-Pressing ENTER causes a carriage return and a line feed (newline) sequence to be generated.
-These characters are left pending in the input buffer.
-Also, if you typed more than one key before pressing ENTER, they too would still be in the input buffer.
+Console input is line buffered, carriage return and newline sequence to be generated, also, typing more than one key before pressing ENTER, they too would still be in the input buffer.
 This loop discards those characters by continuing to read input until the end of the line is reached.

 If they were not discarded, then those characters would also be sent to the program as guesses, which is not what is wanted.

 After you have learned more about Java, some other, higher-level ways of handling console input are described.

+____